ubcdlab/pr-issue-topology-project/docs/Generating-Topology-Images.md

 ## Generating Images from Neo4J Query Results

-`python -m generate_neo4j_images/generate_from_neo4j --cypher=[cypher_path] --name=[folder_name] --size_distribution=False`
+`python -m generate_neo4j_images/generate_from_neo4j --cypher=[cypher_path] --name=[folder_name]`

 Reads the Cypher query supplied, executes it on a local Neo4J database, and writes images to the folder name supplied (e.g. `generate_neo4j_images/competition/`).

 Requires a `password` file in the same directory (`generate_from_neo4j`) containing the plain text of the Neo4J instance password.
 The script also assumes the default Neo4J username of `neo4j` is used.

 Each folder will contain a random sample of `min(# records / 2, 20)` matches, visualized in context with the connected components they originate from.
 Each match has been highlighted in yellow.
-Some images may have multiple highlights, which indicates that multiple instances of the topology pattern were found in that component.

 The components aren't full components and are limited to 50 nodes surrounding the result to make visualization easier.
 The full component (i.e. not limited to 50 nodes) may contain more instances of topologies that haven't been randomly sampled, but these instances will not appear in the visualization.

-The `--size-distribution` parameter does not generate images, but instead generates a table of the frequency distribution of Neo4J query match sizes.
+Regenerate images for all topologies with `./generate_all_topologies.sh`

 ## Generating Images of Connected Components